uselagoon/lagoon/services/openshiftjobsmonitor/README.md

 OpenShift & Kubernetes.
 Please reference our [documentation] for detailed information on using, developing, and administering Lagoon.

-# OpenShift Build & Deploy (`openshiftbuilddeploy`)
+# OpenShift Jobs Monitor (`openshiftjobsmonitor`)

-Prepares a build/deployment request for a Lagoon project environment running in an OpenShift cluster.
-It gathers all the data necessary for a Lagoon build and deployment, validates the request, prepares the OpenShift project, and creates a new OpenShift build.
+Monitors the jobs running in OpenShift and updates the Lagoon task with the job status and log messages via the API.
+OpenShift jobs are monitored until it completes successfully, fails, or the monitor task times out.

-Some errors that can occur during the preperation are tolerable and/or expected in which case the request will be requeued and retried after some delay.
+Some errors that can occur during the monitoring are tolerable and/or expected in which case the request will be requeued and retried after some delay.

 ## Technology